Understanding Remington 700 Actions: Short vs Long and How to Choose the Right One

 Shared Design Features (Wire EDM Raceways, Mechanical Ejector, Skeletonized Body)

 Both BE3 and BE4 share key elements, including wire EDM raceways for precise, friction-reduced bolt movement.
 The mechanical ejector ensures reliable case extraction, while the skeletonized body minimizes weight without compromising rigidity.
 Additional common traits include large ejection ports, side bolt-stop releases, and 20 MOA Picatinny rails for optics.
-These features deliver unparalleled accuracy across short and long actions.
+These features deliver consistent accuracy across short and long actions — and because each receiver is produced through 1934 Armory's large batch precision manufacturing operation, those tolerances stay uniform from the first unit to the last.

 Choosing the Right Action for Your Build